NDIConnected/ndi-docs-metadata/Metadata.md

 passed in a metadata frame to the NDI SDK should begin with the string `ndi` or `ntk` (or any permutation of capitalization,eg: `Ndi`).

-## Validation
+## XML Validation

 ### Schema Files

 Example XML files and XSD files are provided allowing standard XML validation tools to be used to validate NDI metadata messages.
 A parser which understands XSD version 1.1 is required.
-This can be as simple as something like the following python code (tested on Debian Bookworm with the python3-xmlschema package installed):
+Freely available tools which support XSD 1.1 include Xerces2 (Java) from Apache.org and the Python3 xmlschema library by SISSA (Scuola Internazionale Superiore di Studi Avanzati).
+The community version of the Liquid Studio XML editor is a convient editing and validation environment for the Xerces2 Java library.
+Validation using python can be as simple as a few lines of code (tested on Debian Bookworm with the python3-xmlschema package installed):

 ```python
 $ python3 -q